clareaulab/clareau-lab-website-old/join/index.md

 Postdocs will be employees of Memorial Sloan Kettering and be eligible for [all postdoc benefits](https://www.mskcc.org/education-training/postdoctoral/resources-postdocs/compensation-benefits-resources), including housing and medical benefits.
 Our lab offers starting salaries significantly above the MSKCC minimum.

-If interested, reach out [Caleb directly](mailto:caleb.lareau@gmail.com) with a CV and a short summary of interests.

 ## Graduate students

 We are actively recruiting graduate students with interests in computational biology, single-cell genomics, immunotherapy, and/or molecular genetics.
+We have several rotation projects available concerning these topics individually and interdisciplinary.
 We can accept graduate students from most Tri-I programs.
-[Email Caleb](mailto:caleb.lareau@gmail.com) to discuss projects and set up a rotation.

 ## Staff scientists

 We are recruiting individuals interested in building the research program in the lab.
-These positions vary depending on experience, educational background, and research interests.
-If you think that you may be a good fit for a
+Responsibilities and positions vary depending on experience, educational background, and research interests.
+If you think that you may be a good fit for the lab, please reach out!

-If you think that you may be
+## Interested in joining?

+{%
+  include button.html
+  type="email"
+  text="Email Caleb"
+  link="caleb.lareau@gmail.com"
+%}

 {% include section.html dark=true %}